Horace Horsecollar

-Horace Horsecollar is a cartoon character created in 1928 at Walt Disney Animation Studios.
+Horace Horsecollar is a cartoon character created in 1929 at Walt Disney Animation Studios.
 Horace is a tall anthropomorphic black horse and is one of Mickey Mouse's best friends.
-Characterized as a boastful show-off, Horace served as Mickey’s sidekick in Disney’s early black-and-white shorts.
-A common gag in his early appearances was his ability to change at will from being a normal horse to a more human-like character.
+Characterized as a boastful show-off, Horace served as Mickey’s sidekick in Disney's early black-and-white shorts.

-Horace first appeared as Mickey’s plow horse in the 1929 cartoon The Plowboy.
+Horace first appeared as Mickey's plow horse in the 1929 cartoon The Plowboy.
 Later that same year, he appeared in The Jazz Fool and afterwards became a regular member of the Disney supporting cast along with Clarabelle Cow and Clara Cluck.
-Though typically a supporting character, he was given significant screen time in such cartoons as The Beach Party (1931) and Camping Out (1934).
-In recent years, Horace has appeared in Mickey Mouse Works, Disney's House of Mouse, the new Mickey Mouse shorts, and Mickey and the Roadster Racers.
+Though typically a supporting character, he was given significant screen time in the cartoons The Beach Party (1931) and Camping Out (1934).
+In recent years, Horace has appeared in the television series Mickey Mouse Works, House of Mouse, Mickey Mouse, and Mickey and the Roadster Racers.

-In comics, Horace helped Mickey on his sleuthing expeditions before Goofy assumed that role.
+In the comics, Horace helped Mickey on his sleuthing expeditions before Goofy assumed that role.